 Tuesday - Champion Hurdle 15:30 (3:30)

-The main race of day one is the Champion Hurdle Challenge Trophy which is run over a length of 2 miles and half a furlong.
-It is the fourth race of the day when the event is truly in full swing.
-In recent years the race has produced some prolific winners such as Buveur d’Air who won the race in 2017 (5/1) and then again in 2018 (4/6F).
+The main race of day one is the Champion Hurdle Challenge Trophy, which is run over a length of 2 miles and half a furlong.
+It is the fourth race of the meeting and for many it signifies the fact that the festival is in full swing.

-When looking at the betting trends of recent years one trainer stands out from his counterparts, that trainer being Nicky Henderson.
-With 5 wins over the past 10 years and winning 3 of the past 4, he’s certainly one to watch for this year's iteration.
+When looking at the betting trends of recent years one trainer stands out from his counterparts: Nicky Henderson.
+He’s had three winners in the last decade and six overall.
 Henry de Bromhead and Paul Nicholls also have relatively good records in this race in recent years.

 Thursday - The Stayers’ Hurdle 15:30 (3:30)